BBMRI-ERIC/negotiator/README.md

+# Negotiator

 ![build](https://github.com/BBMRI-ERIC/negotiator-v3/actions/workflows/CI.yml/badge.svg?)
 [![GitHub Super-Linter](https://github.com/BBMRI-ERIC/negotiator-v3/actions/workflows/linter.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)
 [![codecov](https://codecov.io/github/BBMRI-ERIC/negotiator-v3/graph/badge.svg?token=YN9M34IM3S)](https://codecov.io/github/BBMRI-ERIC/negotiator-v3)
 ![Static Badge](https://img.shields.io/badge/Java%20Code%20Style-Google-orange)
 ![Static Badge](https://img.shields.io/badge/Docker-bbmrieric%2Fnegotiator-blue)

-# Negotiator

-_An access control service for health data and biological samples._
+Negotiator, an open-source system for streamlining access request workflows in multinational environments.
+Allows defining a custom workflow engine, provides a REST API for interaction with requests and features for moderation on national level.

 ## Goal

-The goal of this project is to provide an access control mechanism by structuring and streamlining negotiation process for resources with restricted access.
+The goal of this project is to provide a highly customizable system, featuring an access control mechanism for structuring and streamlining the process of access requests for resources under the jurisdiction of different organizations spanning multiple nations and, each with their own legislation.

 ## State

 Negotiator is currently used for mediating access to biological data and samples in BBMRI-ERIC.
 Using one of BBMRI-ERIC discovery services such as the [Directory](https://directory.bbmri-eric.eu/#/) or the [GBA SampleLocator](https://samplelocator.bbmri.de/) researchers can browse and locate collections of bio specimens, and then request access via [BBMRI-ERIC Negotiator](https://negotiator.bbmri-eric.eu/) by filling out a request form and then following individual steps of the Negotiation lifecycle.
-This is a new implementation of the Negotiator, version 3.0.0 and is still under active development.An older version of this service can be found in this repository: https://github.com/BBMRI-ERIC/negotiator.bbmri
+This is a new implementation of the Negotiator, version 3.0.0 and is still under active development.
+Documentation for the new REST API can be found [here](https://negotiator-v3.bbmri-eric.eu/api/swagger-ui/index.html).
+An older version of this service can be found in this [repository](https://github.com/BBMRI-ERIC/negotiator.bbmri).

 ## Quick Start